cephidstar/learnworks_public/BigQuery.md

 ## (Optional) 4.
 Upload and query sample event data to BigQuery

+BigQuery is particularly suited for storing and analyzing observability data

 (Optional Lab) Upload and query sample event data to BigQuery and execute SQL commands
 to simulate how BigQuery might be used to manage and analyze observability event data stored in the cloud.